 Malibu, CA falls into the latter, well known for its beach culture and world-class surfing.
 You may be surprised to know; Malibu has some of the best hiking in Southern California.

 Hiking in Malibu

-California’s most famous national parks such as Joshua Tree and Yosemite undoubtedly offer some of the U.S’s premier hiking experiences.
-However, hiking near the ocean has a lot to offer, especially in the summer months.
+California’s most famous national parks, such as Joshua Tree and Yosemite, undoubtedly offer some of the U.S.’s premier hiking experiences.
+However, hiking near the ocean has much to offer, especially in summer.

 Pleasant ocean breezes and some of the best coastal panoramas as you gain elevation over the Pacific Ocean.

 With many great trails in Malibu to choose from, we’ve rounded up four hikes you shouldn’t miss.
 Hikes that cover varying levels of difficulty and terrain, so there is something for every hiking ability.
 Along with breathtaking ocean vistas and waterfall hikes, we’ve also included a hike to the location of a famous TV show, where many of the sets are still in place to explore.

 The Grand Canyon is one of the most astonishing natural wonders of the world, which, not surprisingly, attracts more than 6 million visitors each year.

 Only a 4.5-hour drive from Las Vegas, in the state of Arizona, the Grand Canyon National Park is understandably one of the most popular natural destinations in the US – which is why we wanted to look at how you can enjoy the Grand Canyon without the crowds.